Trees Selection Guide

 - Privacy – Consider areas where you prefer more privacy and more openness.

 - Existing plantings – If the area where a tree is being planted has existing plantings, the new additions to the bed should share the same water needs.
 Drought tolerant plants go together – water dependent plants go together.

 - Make Notes & Take Photos! – All of this information is important to the nurseryman who may help in making your tree choice, so gather it together and bring it when you shop.

 There are a number of things to consider when making a tree selection.
 Answering these questions will help to narrow your choice.

-- Evergreen trees keep their leaves or needles during winter.
+Evergreen trees keep their leaves or needles during winter.
 Conifers are evergreen trees with needles or scales for leaves.
 Broad–leaf evergreens are trees such as Madrone or Southern Magnolia that keep their leaves year round but don’t have needles.
-Link to conifer guide:

-- Deciduous trees lose leaves in winter.
-Many have leaves that turn bright colors before they fall off.
+Deciduous trees lose leaves in winter.
+Many have leaves that turn bright (Stewartia: Psuedo Camillia shown here) colors before they fall off.
 They are ideal for planting on the south or west side of a house.
 Light warms the house in winter and the tree shades the house in summer.

-- Flowers, Fall Color & Winter Interest – Flowering trees are wonderful additions to the landscape adding large-scale color during bloom – time.
+Flowering trees are wonderful additions to the landscape adding large-scale color during bloom–time.

 Himalayan Birch (Betula jacquemontii) and Birchbark Cherry (Prunus serrula) have interesting bark in winter.
-Many trees hold fruit into win to provide food for wildlife.
+Many trees hold fruit into winter and provide food for wildlife.